Matteo-Spina/HeyItsMe/README.md

 ## About this space

 Here you can find some repos I've created.
-Repos whose name starts with *sandbox* or *notes* are for *learning and trying* purposes only
+Repos whose name starts with *sandbox* or *notes* are for 📚*learning* and 🧪💥*trying* purposes only.
-(and probably are not super tidy 💨).

 | Repository       | Description   | Focus on      |
 | ------------- | :---: | ------------- |